Demo - Exploring the TPC-DS Dataset

 Fact Tables

-That's a lot to work with!
-Fortunately, someone has already defined a Trilogy model for TPC-DS here; we'll be using that directly.
-We'll discuss models in more detail in a little bit.
+That’s a lot to work with!
+Fortunately, someone has already defined a Trilogy model for TPC-DS here, and we’ll be using that directly.

 In the below section, you have the opportunity to run real Trilogy queries.
 Click the pulsing 'run' button below each query to see results and SQL.